-- 81. PADEP has already concluded that the cumulative effects of air pollution emissions from the development of some 2,000 natural gas wells within Pennsylvania may contribute to violations within Pennsylvania of federal air pollution standards developed to protect public health.26 - 82.
-Because New York is often downwind of many areas within the Pennsylvania portion of the Basin, emissions of ozone and PM{2.5} precursors as a result of natural gas development in Pennsylvania would likely contribute to nonattainment of NAAQS in New York, and impair New York's ability to meet air quality goals under applicable State Implementation Plans ("SIPs"), as required by the Clean Air Act.
-The air pollution resulting from such development would likely harm the health, safety, and welfare of New Yorkers who live downwind of the Basin, and impair New York's proprietary interests in its air quality, Medicaid program, and compliance with the SIP (rendering such compliance more difficult).
-The DRBC Regulations do not propose any mitigation measures for these air pollution impacts. - 83.
+- 89. PADEP has already concluded that the cumulative effects of air pollution emissions from the development of some 2,000 natural gas wells within Pennsylvania may contribute to violations within Pennsylvania of federal air pollution standards developed to protect public health.26 - 90.
+Because New York is often downwind of many areas within the Pennsylvania portion of the Basin, emissions of ozone and PM{2.5} precursors as a result of natural gas development in Pennsylvania will likely contribute to nonattainment of NAAQS in New York, and impair New York's ability to meet air quality goals under applicable State Implementation Plans ("SIPs"), as required by the Clean Air Act.
+The air pollution resulting from such development will likely harm the health, safety, and welfare of New Yorkers who live downwind of the Basin, and impair New York's proprietary interests in its air quality, Medicaid program, and compliance with the SIP (rendering such compliance more difficult).
+The DRBC Regulations authorize natural gas well development without benefit of an EIS that would analyze and seek to mitigate the foregoing adverse air pollution impacts to public health and the State's proprietary interests. - 91.
 Climate change will result in harm to New York's environment, public health, safety and welfare, and proprietary interests.
-Climate change is primarily caused by the emission of greenhouse gases, such as carbon dioxide ("CO2") and methane, the principle component of natural gas. - 84.
-Although, from a climate change perspective, the combustion of natural gas is generally regarded as producing less CO2 emissions than the combustion of coal or oil on a per unit energy produced basis, natural gas development can result in significant emissions of methane directly to the atmosphere, thereby further contributing to climate change.
-Methane is a greenhouse gas 25 times more potent over a 100 year timeframe than CO2.
-Thus, the release of natural gas to the atmosphere during production, distribution, storage or use of natural gas can reduce or eliminate climate change benefits associated with natural gas when compared to other fossil fuels.
+Climate change is primarily caused by the emission of greenhouse gases, such as carbon dioxide ("CO2") and methane, the principle component of natural gas.